dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

 - The dbt Semantic Layer controls the aggregation type in code and it is intentionally fixed.
 Keep in mind that the underlying aggregation in the dbt Semantic Layer might not be "SUM" ("SUM" is Tableau's default).

 **Data sources and display**<br />
 -  In the "ALL" data source, Tableau surfaces all metrics and dimensions from the dbt Semantic Layer on the left-hand side.
 Note, that not all metrics and dimensions can be combined.
 You will receive an error message if a particular dimension cannot be sliced with a metric (or vice versa).
-You can use Saved Queries for smaller pieces of data that you want to combine.
+You can use saved queries for smaller pieces of data that you want to combine.
 - To display available metrics and dimensions, dbt Semantic Layer returns metadata for a fake table with the dimensions and metrics as 'columns' on this table.
 Because of this, you can't actually query this table for previews or extracts.

 **Calculations and querying**<br />